Invention (musical composition): Recapitulation

 If an invention does have any recapitulation at all, it tends to be extremely short—sometimes only two or four measures.
 The composer repeats the theme in the upper voice and the piece ends.
 The repetition of the theme contains very little variation (or no variation at all) on the original theme.
 The lower line usually plays the countersubject, and if there is no countersubject, plays in free counterpoint.

 History

 The invention is primarily a work of Johann Sebastian Bach.
 Inventions originated from contrapuntal improvisations in Italy, especially from the form of the composer Francesco Antonio Bonporti.
 Bach adapted and modified the form to what is considered to be a formal invention.
-Bach wrote 15 inventions (BWV 772–786) as exercises for his son, Wilhelm Friedemann Bach.
-Bach later wrote a set of 15 three-part inventions, called sinfonias (BWV 787–801).
+Bach wrote 15 inventions as exercises for his son, Wilhelm Friedemann Bach.
+Bach later wrote a set of 15 three-part inventions, called sinfonias.